A law passed to settle the West

 A law with a heavy environmental price

-- America is littered with hundreds of thousands of abandoned mines that will cost taxpayers between $32-72 billion to clean up.
+• America is littered with hundreds of thousands of abandoned mines that EPA estimates will cost taxpayers $50 billion+ to clean up.
 And taxpayers are potentially liable for billions more in cleanup costs at currently operating mines.

 A law that trumps all other land uses

-Federal land managers are on record declaring that the 1872 Mining Law gives them no choice but to permit mining, no matter if the land is better used for recreation, conservation, renewable energy, or even fossil fuel extraction. has been historically interpreted to trump all other potential uses of public lands.
-If you hold a mining claim, that claim is treated as a right-to-mine by the federal government.
+In the modern era, federal land management agencies have consistently argued that they cannot deny hardrock mining proposals because of the 1872 Mining Law.
+Federal land managers are on record declaring that the 1872 Mining Law gives them no choice but to permit mining, no matter if the land is better used for recreation, conservation, renewable energy, or even fossil fuel extraction.
+If you hold a mining claim, the federal government treats that claim as a right-to-mine.

 The way forward

 Earthworks is working to reform this archaic law to better protect taxpayers, communities and the environment.
-We work with federal, state and local government, the mining industry, and impacted communities.
+We work with federal, state and local governments, the mining industry, and impacted communities.

 For More Information